Repair reMarkable Cloud & Updates

 Why post this now?

-I collected all my logs, instructions for the workaround and reported them to the customer support of reMarkable on the same day.
-They replied back on the 2026-02-22 and queried for a lot of additional information like my proof of purchase and address details, which I refused to provide.
-After all, this was entirely out of scope for the initially reported bug.
+I collected all my logs, instructions for a workaround and reported them to the customer support of reMarkable on the same day.
+They replied back on the 2026-02-22 and queried for a lot of additional information like my proof of purchase and address details, which I refused to provide - after all, this was entirely out of scope for the initially reported bug.
 Their final reply was then, referring to my own successful “repair”:

 It is great to know that the issue has already been fixed.
 I would also like to thank you for your efforts in finding the root cause of the issue and providing an immediate resolution that would help resolve similar issues if they were encountered in the current firmware.